juliangav/www.julian.is/site/content/articles/2017-08-16-lessons-learned-after-200-ab-tests-on-20-websites.md

 Once these goals are in place, set up individual segments of users that triggered the respective goals and analyze the hell out of it.
 You can compare segments of users that triggered a bad goal vs all users and see how these convert on the good goals.
 (I hope I didn’t lose you — [this guide](https://conversionxl.com/conversion-optimization/google-analytics-for-conversion-optimization/) does a way better job of explaining this than I did.)

-Play around with Google Analytic's Behavior Flow tool.
+Play around with Google Analytics' Behavior Flow tool.
 Set up a segment of your audience that has triggered your primary goal and see the path that was taken to get there.
 Look for pages with huge drop-offs and investigate.

 <figure>
 	<img src="/assets/google-analytics-behavior-flow.jpg" alt="Google Analytics Behavior Flow" class="img-border">